CTSRD-CHERI/cheri-exercises/src/exercises/buffer-overflow-global/README.md

 # Exercise an inter-global-object buffer overflow

-This exercise demonstrates an inter-object buffer overflow on RISC-V and CHERI-RISC-V, and asks you to characterize and fix the bug detected by CHERI bounds enforcement.
+This exercise demonstrates an inter-object buffer overflow on baseline and CHERI-enabled architectures, and asks you to characterize and fix the bug detected by CHERI bounds enforcement.
 It also asks you to use GDB for debugging purposes.

+By contrast to [the stack-based example](../buffer-overflow-stack), this example uses two *global* objects (in `.data`) to demonstrate the overflow.
+It is worth pondering how the bounds for pointers to globals come to be set!

 1. Compile `buffer-overflow-global.c` for the baseline architecture to the binary `buffer-overflow-global-baseline` and for the CHERI-aware